 Complementary Technical Systems

 Panels are typically paired with framed roofing structures.
 Roofing nails, with a 1.5cm dia. cap, are typically located on every other peak.
 Sealing washers are preferred.
 In warm climates, dropped ceilings are important for both thermal and acoustic (during rains) comfort.

 This informative blog discusses manufacturing processes and applications for such panels.

 Compliance with regulations

 Relevant (American) standard: Steel Deck Institute

-It is important to pair corrugated metal roofing with proper ventilation or a suspended ceiling in order to minimize solar heat transfer to interior spaces and acoustic transmission when it rains.
+It is important to pair corrugated metal roofing with proper ventilation or a suspended ceiling to minimize solar heat transfer to interior spaces and reduce acoustic transmission when it rains.